pubnub/chat-engine/guide/concepts/plugins/using.md

 The namespace is defined in package.json and you can learn more about it in the next section.

-Once the plugi is available, you can attach it to ChatEngine objects like we do in the Node version.
+Once the plugin is available, you can attach it to ChatEngine objects like we do in the Node version.

 ```js